0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 <span className="note"><small>See chapters V. and VI.</small>_The Society of the Spectacle_.</span>[^debord1]
 Debord presents a series of historical periods characterized by social structures that engender different perceptions of time called 'temporalities'.
 The following table lists these distinct periods.
-Each age is mediated by a form of social organization, and that organization generates a corresponding temporality, I will describe each in turn.
+Each age is mediated by a form of social organization, and that organization generates a corresponding temporality.
+I will describe each in turn.

 <div className="scroller">